lavieled/iot_hardware_automation/README.md

 # IoT Hardware Automation System

-This project implements a small testable IoT system in Python with end-to-end tests in Robot Framework.
+This project implements a small testable IoT system in Python with tests in Robot Framework.
 The system simulates an IoT environment with 3 Nodes (gateways) and 3 Endpoints (sensors) for hardware automation testing.

 ## System Overview